Earn up to 3.35% APY2. No account fees. No minimum balances.

 • Reduced errors: Spreadsheets have an estimated 88% error rate due to manual input.
 Automated tools significantly lower that risk.

-• Time savings: Automating transaction tracking and reporting can cut admin time by up to 80%.
+• Time savings: Automating transaction tracking and reporting can cut six hours of admin per property every month.

 • Real-time insights: Instantly view your financial health with dashboards that update as transactions occur.